anlutro/botologist/README.md

 `botologist/__main__.py` is the main entry point for running the bot.
 It reads the config file, sets up logging, instantiates the Bot object and starts the bot's IRC connection.

-The `botologist/irc.py` module contains IRC abstractions with classes such as Server, Connection, Client and so on.
+`botologist/protocol` contains multiple protocol or client abstractions.
+These allow the bot to work with multiple chat protocols, though for now there's only 2: local (for testing locally) and IRC.

-The `botologist/bot.py` module contains 1 main class: `botologist.bot.Bot` - which extends `botologist.irc.Client` and adds bot-like features such as keeping track of what users are present in channels, as well as the ability to add commands, replies and timed repeating tasks via plugins.
+The `botologist/bot.py` module contains 1 main class: `botologist.bot.Bot` - which wraps the protocol client object and adds bot-like features such as keeping track of what users are present in channels, as well as the ability to add commands, replies and timed repeating tasks via plugins.

 The core plugin classes and functionality is defined in `botologist/plugin.py`.
 Various plugins extend the `botologist.plugin.Plugin` class to provide a plugin.
 Plugins can be associated with channels via the `config.yml` file.